 Some Important Safety Precautions for Using Edible Flowers

-- Not every is safe to eat.
+- Not every flower is safe to eat.
 Make sure you have a positive ID of an edible flower before sampling.

-- Don't harvest flowers from roadsides or other contaminated areas such as chemically treated lawns.
+- Don't harvest edible flowers from roadsides or other contaminated areas such as chemically treated lawns.
 If an area has heavy animal use, harvest from another area.
 (Editor's note – I had a reader ask if you can wash off goat pee.
 I don't recommend trying it.)

-- Try a small flower sample before eating a larger quantity.
+- Try a small edible flower sample before eating a larger quantity.
 Although rare, allergic reactions are possible.

 Here are our top 10 edible flowers, in no particular order.
 Enjoy!